CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/credentials/usercredentials.md

 ### Known Limitations

-Currently, if the `ToString()` method is used on a UserCredentials, then its Full Name will be returned; instead of a representation of the data within the UserCredentials.
+Currently, if the `ToString()` method is used on a `UserCredentials`, then its Full Name will be returned; instead of a representation of the data within the `UserCredentials`.

 In future this limitation may be removed.